-The Family Court’s monthly Divorce Law in Hawai‘i public education program at the Supreme Court begins its 16th year in January 2017.
-Started in 2002 as a companion to the Family Court’s Kids First program, Divorce Law in Hawai‘i covers custody, property division, child support and alimony, the difference between a contested divorce and uncontested divorce, all the ways to settle a divorce, and additional resources available to divorcing spouses.
+The Family Court’s monthly Divorce Law in Hawaii public education program begins its 21st year in January 2022.
+Started in 2002 as a companion to the Family Court’s Kids First program, Divorce Law in Hawaii covers custody, property division, child support and alimony, the difference between a contested divorce and uncontested divorce, all the ways to settle a divorce, and additional resources available to divorcing spouses.

 William C. Darrah, Esq., an attorney in private practice, addresses the law and process of divorce, divorce settlement options, and ways to resolve a divorce with a minimum of conflict and expense.
 Tracey Wiltgen, Esq., the executive director of the Mediation Center of the Pacific, describes mediation as a divorce settlement option, and what happens in a divorce mediation at MCP.

-View video and print handouts for the Divorce Law in Hawai`i seminar.
+View print handouts for the Divorce Law in Hawaii seminar.

 |In accordance with the Americans with Disabilities Act, as amended, and other applicable state and federal laws, if you require an accommodation for a disability, when working with a court program, service or activity, please contact the ADA Coordinator at the First Circuit Court, Family Court office by telephone 954-8200, facsimile 954-8308, or via email firstname.lastname@example.org at least ten (10) working days before the activity date.|

 The Hawaii State Judiciary does not warrant the accuracy or completeness of the information provided by the speakers.
 The speaker’s remarks do not necessarily reflect the opinions of the Hawaii State Judiciary.
 The information provided is a general overview of basic legal concepts, and is not intended as legal advice for any specific person or situation.